plforacle/mysql-rag/introduction/introduction.md

 In this lab, you will be guided through the following steps:

+Lab 2: Build and Test Apache / PHP Installation
+Lab 3: Build Chatbot Application
-1. Install MySQL Enterprise Edition (Developer Download from Oracle Technology Network (OTN))
+Lab 4: Install Enterprise Edition
-2. Install Sample Database Sakila
-3. Create and configure JavaScript stored program  / Function
-4. Install Configure and test Linux, Apache, PHP,and  MySQL(LAMP) Development Stack
-5. Deploy Sample application using Sakilaa data and MySQL JavaScript Function
+Lab 5: Setup Sakila Sample Database and configure Vector datatype Lab 6: Build MySQL Vector AI Application

 You may now **proceed to the next lab**